-Ford servicing, from Ranger diesels to the daily run
+Ford mechanic Hamilton trusts, from Ranger diesels to the daily run

 For a Ford mechanic in Hamilton, Turbo & Diesel on Kahikatea Drive in Frankton services the full Ford range, with Ranger diesel as a specialty.